 Germination: 10-14 days

 Germination Temperature: Optimum soil temperatures 75-85ºF.
-Cooler soil temperatures slows germination time.
+Cooler soil temperatures slow germination time.

 Seed Sowing Depth: ¼” deep

-Starting Indoors: 8-10 weeks before last frost.
+Starting Indoors: 8-10 weeks before the last frost.
 Sow in flats/cells/pots.
 Provide 75-85ºF soil temperatures.
-Fertilize the seedlings every 7-10 days with a liquid or water soluble fertilizer (diluted to ¼ of suggested measurement).
-Transplant seedlings 18-24” apart after last frost.
+Fertilize the seedlings every 7-10 days with a liquid or water-soluble fertilizer (diluted to ¼ of suggested measurement).
+Transplant seedlings 18-24” apart after the last frost.

 Sowing Outdoors: Not recommended, especially in northern areas